Appeals Court Says Virginia Can’t Remove Suspected Noncitizen Voters

 The appeal will highlight that the more than 1,500 individuals in question identified themselves as noncitizens, Virginia Gov. Glenn Youngkin said.
 An executive order from the governor resulted in the removals.

 A federal judge had on Oct.
-25 ordered Virginia officials to stop removing alleged noncitizens from its voter rolls because, she said, eligible voters were impacted.
+25 ordered Virginia officials to stop removing alleged noncitizens from its voter rolls because, she said, eligible voters were affected.
 The order required officials to direct counties to restore the registrations of the suspected noncitizens.

 In an emergency motion for a stay pending appeal, Virginia officials told the Fourth Circuit on Oct.
-25 that about 600 people checked a box at the Department of Motor Vehicles stating they were not citizens.
+25 that about 600 people checked a box at the Department of Motor Vehicles stating that they were not citizens.
 The remaining approximately 1,000 people were identified through a federal database as being noncitizens.

 “The district court based this drastic injunction on a provision of the National Voter Registration Act (NVRA) that does not even apply to the removal of noncitizens and other void ab initio registrations.
 And even if it did apply to the removal of noncitizens, Virginia’s program complied with it anyway,” the officials said.